Case study no. 04

 By the tenth cohort, enrollment had grown to several times its original size.
 The team had grown to six.
 Tessa wasn’t on the one-to-one calls anymore.
 She wasn’t running every session.
 She was making strategic calls about pricing, tier structure, and which doctor specialty to expand into next.

-If you are the person who does everything in your business, the path out is not hiring a replacement and hoping.
-It is building the documentation layer underneath you that makes a replacement possible.
-Most founders skip that step and wonder why hiring keeps failing.
+If you're the person who does everything in your business, the path out isn't hiring a replacement and hoping.
+It's building the documentation layer underneath you that makes a replacement possible.
+Most people skip that step and wonder why hiring keeps failing.

 Her language had shifted too.
 The early conversations were full of “I’m trying to figure out” and “I don’t really know.”
 The later ones were decisive.
 She was talking about strategy, not survival.